-Principal Investigator
+Principal Investigator or Project Leader

-Information requested consists of principal investigator name, lead institution name, full address, telephone, and e-mail.
+Information requested consists of principal investigator or project leader name, lead institution name, full address, telephone, and e-mail.
 This person will be the main project PI listed on the proposal and the person the SSARE office will contact regarding this project.
 The institution/organization the PI is associated with is considered the leading institution and will receive the grant funding.

-Principal Investigator Role
+Principal Investigator or Project Leader Role

-Detail the area of expertise and specific role of the principal investigator.
+Detail the area of expertise and specific role of the principal investigator or project leader.

-Co-Principal Investigator(s) (if applicable)
+Co-Principal Investigator(s) or Co-Project Leader(s) (if applicable)

-Information requested consists of co-principal investigator name, lead institution name, full address, telephone, and e-mail.
-Detail the specific role of each co-principal investigator.
+Information requested consists of co-principal investigator or co-project leader name, lead institution name, full address, telephone, and e-mail.
+Detail the specific role of each co-principal investigator or co-project leader.
 Up to five maximum.

-PI and Co-PI CVs
+PI or Project Leader and Co-PI or Co-Project Leader CVs

-Include a CV/resume for the PI and for each Co-PI listed.
-The CV for the PI and the Co-PI(s) should be limited to 2 pages each in length.
+Include a CV/resume for the PI or Project Leader and for each Co-PI or Co-Project Leader listed.
+The CVs should be limited to 2 pages each in length.